 Recently, we spent four days in Melbourne for a slightly longer weekend escape.
 Part of our stay was spent at the recently refurbished Mantra City Central, which is right in the heart of Melbourne.
 It gave us a taste of inner-city living and both Matt and I started to feel like real Melbournians with our sweet apartment and regular coffee haunts.
 When it comes to Melbourne accommodation, Mantra City Central has got you covered in terms of location, room size, ‘coolness’ and comfort.

 I cannot think of a better location or spot I’d rather be based in for a weekend getaway in Melbourne.
 It’s pretty much perfect!
-You can get to the centre of the city really easily and affordably using the SkyBus, which costs $18 one way p.p to the city then you hop a free transfer to your hotel door.
+You can get to the centre of the city really easily and affordably using the SkyBus, which costs around $19 one way per person to the city then you can hop a free transfer to your hotel door.

 The building is the perfect mix of old and new.
 The exterior of the building is the classic old-school front with all its charm and Melbourne coolness.
 Inside, the hallways of the hotel seem really narrow, making you worry about how big your room will be.
 Don’t fear, as soon as you open that door to your room you step into a really, really awesome space that you just don’t want to leave.

 We stayed in a one-bedroom apartment which was even bigger than our one-bedroom apartment in Brisbane!
 The room is so cool, it opens up into a great size living area with a kitchenette, bathroom and small terrace with great views overlooking the busy streets below.
 The bedroom was upstairs in a super slick loft space that makes you feel like you’re in a bit of a tree-house or cubby.
 Our room also had a sofa bed in it, which we didn’t need to use but was still really comfy and a good option to have if you’re travelling with kids or friends.